Development Tools

 • GPU-Assisted Validation: Instrument shader code to perform run-time checks for error conditions produced during shader execution.

 • Shader printf: Debug shader code by “printing” any values of interest to the debug callback or stdout.
+Environment variables provide a fast path for enabling this feature without code changes.

 • Best Practices Warnings: Highlights potential performance issues, questionable usage patterns, common mistakes.